msbelaid/LivingRoom/README.md

 It also saves the current timestamp in `created_at`.

 ## `@Deletable`
-Use this annotation to generate delete method for your entities.
+Use this annotation to generate a delete method for your entities.
 The method `delete` takes an object of the entity type and permanently delete the item from the database.

 ## `@Updatable`
-Use this annotation to generate update method for your entities.
+Use this annotation to generate an update method for your entities.
 The method `update` takes an object of the entity type and update it in the database.
 It also set the `updated_at` field to the current timestamp.

 ## `@Archivable`
-Use this annotation to generate archive method for your entities.
+Use this annotation to generate an archive method for your entities.
 The method `archive` takes an object of the entity type and soft deleted it from the database.
 This only change the flag `isDeleted` to true.